 He came back and sat down across from her.
 He took a sip of his coffee and then asked, “You are enjoying your book, then?”

 Elizabeth inwardly groaned, but looked up and forced a smile.
 “Yes, even though I read it years ago.
-I had forgotten much of it, so yes, I am enjoying it.”
+I have forgotten much of it, so yes, I am enjoying it.”

 Darcy’s brow lifted.
 “You read that book many years ago?”
 He seemed surprised.
-“That looks at least to be a five-hundred-page novel.”
+“That looks to be at least five hundred pages.”